 Other than the above-mentioned books, it is also suggested that you sketch the diagrams by yourself for a better understanding of the viscous flow.
 Visualisation is the key to be able to solve the problems here, so try and visualise the problem.
 Derive all the formulae by yourself once, it will help you understand a good way to approach the problems as well.

 And lastly, although well known, practice!
 Join a test series and practice as many problems as possible before stepping into the examination.
 Look out for previous year questions and solve those too.

-Now that your all queries regarding fluid mechanics civil engineering paper in GATE have been addressed, how are you planning to start the preparation?
+Now that your all queries regarding the fluid mechanics civil engineering papers in GATE have been addressed, how are you planning to start the preparation?
 Do let us know your answers by sharing your thoughts in the comment section below.